INTO THE FIRE:

-Curiously, the first image of the film was that of a photo of Christopher “Chris” McCandless aka Alexander Supertramp-played by Emile Hirsch-on the nightstand of his mother, Billie-played by Marcia G. Harden.
-This still image was soon disturbed by the sight of Billie rising up from the bed after being startled out of sleep by the sound of the voice of the then missing Chris, bringing another parent haunted by another missing child back to the film art of Penn.
-Of course, the contrast between the still photo of McCandless and the movement of Billie also brought the familiar tension between still photography and motion picture and the cold stop/fiery start movement of the human heart back to the film art of Penn.
-A binary contrast that continued when shots of the missing McCandless hitchhiking into and out of Fairbanks, Alaska were contrasted with still photos of different buildings and streets in Fairbanks.
+Curiously, the first image of the film was that of a photo of Christopher Johnson “Chris” McCandless-played by Bryce Walters as a boy in a brief flashback, and mostly by Emile Hirsch, respectively-on the nightstand of his mother Billie-played by Marcia G. Harden.
+This still image was soon disturbed by the truly moving sight of Billie rising up from the bed after being startled out of sleep by the sound of the voice of the then missing Chris, bringing another parent haunted by another missing child to the film art of Penn.
+Soon Billie was consoled and hugged by her husband Walter “Walt” McCandless-played by William Hurt-a sympathetic consolation not given to the equally lost and confused Black at the end of THE PLEDGE.
+Of course, the contrast between the still photo of McCandless and the movement of Billie also brought the familiar duality and harmony of still photography and motion picture, cold stop and fiery beat of the heart and the Dark and Light Side within all of us back to the film art of Penn.
+An harmonious contrast that continued when shots of the missing McCandless hitchhiking into and out of Fairbanks, Alaska were intercut with still photos of different buildings and streets in the city, a gold lusting city as bleak, drab, disappointing, and mostly imaginary as the Hollywood that the name of Fairbanks evoked with its link to Douglas Fairbanks.

-After this familiar beginning to a Penn film, INTO THE WILD became on the surface another fine, moving and thought provoking film with a fondness for balanced frames and haunting folksy rock-this time an original soundtrack from Eddie Vedder that was interspersed with equally haunting compositions by Michael Brook and Kaki King-that re-enacted the life of McCandless, another rebellious and fiery son like Frank and John.
-A fiery and rebellious son who decided to leave behind his stultifying “life” and desperately conformist and acquisitive family and the constraints and pollutions of civilized “society” after graduating with honours from college and take off on a personal Grail Quest around the continental United States living off the land and the kindness of strangers and searching for truth and purity, a quest that eventually led to him crossing his own Rubicon and dying alone in the wilds of Alaska.
-However, underneath this moving story of McCandless another allegorical story moved beneath the surface, one that implicitly addressed fiery and rebellious film artist, Terry Gilliam.
+After this familiar beginning to a Penn film, INTO THE WILD became on the surface another fine, moving and thought provoking film with a fondness for balanced frames, the beauty of the natural world and haunting folksy rock, this time an original acoustic soundtrack created by Eddie Vedder that was interspersed with equally haunting compositions by Michael Brook and Kaki King, that re-enacted the life of McCandless, another rebellious and fiery son like Frank and John.
+A fiery, rebellious and literay art luvin’ son who decided to leave behind his stultifying upper middle class “life”, his desperately conformist and acquisitive parents, his sympathetic younger sister Carine-played by Jena Malone-and the chains and constraints of civilized “society” in Virginia and even his own name after graduating with honours from college and to take off in the summer of 1990 on a personal Grail Quest around the continental United States living off the land and the kindness of strangers and searching for truth and purity as the holy pilgrim Alexander “Alex” Supertramp, a sincere but quixotic quest fittingly told in five chapters given the fondness of McCandless for literature that eventually led to him crossing his own Rubicon and dying alone in the wilds of Alaska in the Spring of ‘93.
+However, underneath this moving story of McCandless, another story and meaning within the meaning quested beneath the surface, an allegorical tale that implicitly addressed the equally indie, fiery and rebellious American film artist Terrence “Terry” Gilliam.

-Indeed, in one of the film’s first flashbacks, a fellow student named Vanessa Denise Lowery-played by Alina Smithee-was called up to receive her diploma before McCandless at his college graduation ceremony, a Lowery who evoked Sam Lowry-played by Jonathan Pryce-in the madcap twilit and allegorical Gilliam animaction film BRAZIL (1985).
-This implicit interest in Gilliam was reaffirmed by the parents of McCandless.
-For Walt-played by William Hurt-and Billie McCandless looked like King Arthur and his squire, Patsy-played by Graham Chapman and Gilliam, respectively-in the allegorical and implicitly New Hollywood roasting Gilliam and Terry Jones film MONTY PYTHON AND THE HOLY GRAIL (1975).
-The film’s implicit interest in Gilliam was also affirmed by five of the helpful strangers that McCandless met on his odyssey through the southern continental states.
+Indeed, in one of the film’s first flashbacks, a fellow student named Vanessa Denise Lowery-played by Alana Smithee-was called up to receive her diploma before McCandless at his Emory University graduation ceremony in Atlanta, a Lowery who evoked Sam Lowry-played by Jonathan Pryce-in the madcap twilit and allegorical Gilliam indie animaction film BRAZIL (1985).
+This implicit interest in Gilliam was affirmed by the parents of McCandless.
+For Billie and Walt” McCandless looked like King Arthur and his faithful squire Patsy-played by Graham Chapman and Gilliam, respectively-in the presciently twilit, allegorical and implicitly New Hollywood roasting Gilliam and Terry Jones indie docufeature film MONTY PYTHON AND THE HOLY GRAIL (1975).
+The film’s implicit interest in Gilliam was reaffirmed by five of the helpful strangers that McCandless met in the course of his trek through the southern continental United States.

 Krakauer, Jon.
 Into The Wild.
 New York: Anchor Books, 1996.